abiglee7/abiglee7.github.io/_pages/about.md

   - /about.html
 ---

-I'm a finishing Ph.D. student in the UChicago Department of [Astronomy & Astrophysics](https://astrophysics.uchicago.edu/), working with Professor Wendy Freedman.
-My thesis focuses on developing a new high-precision standard candle, the JAGB method, to measure the Hubble constant.
+I'm a [NHFP Hubble](https://www.stsci.edu/stsci-research/fellowships/nasa-hubble-fellowship-program/2025-nhfp-fellows) and [Miller](https://miller.berkeley.edu/fellowship/awards) fellow at UC Berkeley in the Department of Astronomy.
+My thesis research focused on developing a new high-precision standard candle, the JAGB method, to measure the Hubble constant.
 I am also interested in building new techniques to reconstruct the evolutionary histories of galaxies using their stellar populations.

 Contact Me
 ======
-Email: abbyl at uchicago.edu
+Email: abby.lee at berkeley.edu